floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

 .. image:: ../_img/tutorial_matchsheets_grid.png

-Finally, we create the match sheet by iterating over all goals and updating the respective subplots.
-To improve visibility we want Spain to play towards left goal of the pitch.
-Therefore we use the ``rotate`` and ``translate`` function of the floodlight XY module for goals scored by Spain.
+Now we create the match sheet by iterating over all goals and updating the respective subplots.
+For visibility we want to display the goals for Spain at the left side of the pitch.
+Therefore we use the ``rotate`` and ``translate`` function of the floodlight XY module.

 .. code-block:: python